Alaska: Gambell in Spring

 Tour balances paid by check/bank transfer may carry a 4% discount

 As more and more North American birdwatchers have discovered, spring birdwatching in Alaska is an experience to be found nowhere else on this continent.
-There is first of all the excitement of seeing many species whose North American range is almost exclusively from Alaska, and hopefully seeing them well.
+There is first of all the excitement of seeing many species whose North American range is almost exclusively in Alaska, and hopefully seeing them well.
 Second, there is the distinctly arctic flavor of high-latitude birdwatching at a season of very long days filled with tundra birdsong and, from mid-June on, tundra wildflowers and Arctic butterflies in abundance.
-For the veteran birdwatcher there is Bering Sea island birdwatching at Gambell on St. Lawrence Island, where in some years a variety of species from Asia occur.
+For the veteran birdwatcher there is Bering Sea island birdwatching at Gambell on St. Lawrence Island or the Pribilofs, where in some years a variety of species from Asia occur.
 Finally, there is Alaska itself, huge, wild, varied but always beautiful: the icy shores of the Bering Sea and mountainous vastness of the Seward Peninsula.

 Tour Team

-Itinerary (Click to see more)
+Daily Itinerary (Click to see more)

 Day 1: The tour begins this evening at our Anchorage International Airport area hotel with a meeting followed by dinner.
-After dinner there might be some birding around the hotel and Lake Spenard, where in some years Barrow’s Goldeneyes are present with a variety of other waterfowl.
+After dinner there might be some birding around the hotel and Lake Spenard, where in some years Barrow’s Goldeneyes and Red-necked Grebes are present with a variety of other waterfowl.
 Night in Anchorage.

 Day 2: We’ll fly this morning to Nome and after a short layover, transfer to a smaller aircraft for the 50-minute flight to Gambell.
 Weather is always a factor in this part of the world, and there is a chance that we won’t be able to continue immediately to Gambell, where the small airstrip requires visual flying conditions.

 Gambell is a Yupik village of about 600 inhabitants at the northwestern tip of St. Lawrence Island.
-It is usually cold (28-40 degrees F) and often overcast; fog, rain, snow, and wind can occur in rapidly changing combinations.
+It is usually cold (28-40 degrees F) and often overcast; fog, rain, sleet, snow, and wind can occur in rapidly changing combinations.
 The terrain can make the days of walking seem long, but we’ll have motorized transport to reach prized birds quickly.
 Still, though, one should come to Gambell expecting to do a good deal of walking.
 Night in Gambell.

-Day 9: This afternoon (weather permitting) we’ll fly back to Nome about midday and and continue to Anchorage in the early evening.
+Day 9: This afternoon (weather permitting) we’ll fly back to Nome about midday and continue to Anchorage in the early evening.
 Night in Anchorage.

 Day 10: Our main tour concludes this morning in Anchorage.